ericDeCourcy/Notes/On-Utopia.md

 Its interesting to see that of 3 people i've directly asked about this, each answer seems to have throughlines of trust and love.
 Most things mentioned have to do with interpersonal, "micro" relationships, rather than macro things like geopolitics.

 update 2/28/26:
 I asked 3 or so more people about what we need more of, how to improve the world, generally, and their immediate answers were all just "love".
+I don't beleive these answers were coordinated in some way, i don't think for example these people heard the other person say it and copied it.
+These were 3 distinct conversations.

 Is it really this simple?
 I can't help but feel like its a fairy tale answer, based on what people say and do in movies, and not on real life.